rthome/SharpNoise/README.md

 ## Usage

-SharpNoise has [modules](https://bitbucket.org/rthome/sharpnoise/src/tip/SharpNoise/Modules/?at=default) as building blocks for noise generators.
+SharpNoise has [modules](https://github.com/rthome/SharpNoise/tree/master/SharpNoise/Modules) as building blocks for noise generators.
 There are two kinds of modules:

-* Generators, which produce the actual noise
+* Generator modules, which produce the actual noise
-* Modifiers and Combiners, which take one or more inputs and do something with them, producing a new value
+* Modifier and Combiner modules, which take one or more inputs and do something with them, producing a new value

 These modules can be joined together in a tree structure to generate very complex noise patterns.